Invigilation and Syllabus Information for NDCA Competitors

 HAIRPINS: There is a lot of confusion surrounding this name!
 There are several patterns that use the name hairpin in the NDCA syllabus.

-Single Hairpin: dancing the hairpin in shadow (only one time) is a gold figure.
+Shadow Hairpin: dancing the hairpin in shadow (only one time) is a gold figure.

 Continuous Hairpins (two in a row, traditional closed hold only, not in shadow) is a gold combination.